Is It Safe to Give My Dog or Cat Fruit?

 Can Cats Eat Fruit?

-Unlike dogs, cats aren't interested in the sweetness of fruit.
+Unlike dogs, cats aren't interested in the sweetness of fruit as they do not have any sweet taste receptors on their tongue.
 Vetstreet explains, fruit can be a good option (in moderation, of course) as a substitute for cat treats.

 The following are safe fruits to feed your fur baby that's looking for a refreshing snack.
 Portions should be cut into small, bite-sized pieces that do not pose a choking hazard for your kitty.
 Follow the same serving instruction for dogs, as explained above: